How To Treat A Motorcycle Exhaust Burn With Basic First Aid

 - Do NOT remove any clothing, accessories, or other material from the burned area under any circumstances.
 Doing so could cause further damage.

 - Do NOT submerge the burn in cool water.
-This could potentially cause hypothermia or shock.
+Cold water could potentially cause hypothermia or shock.

 - Dress the affected area(s) with clean, cool, moist bandages.
 Do not apply pressure on the bandages.
 Let them rest lightly over the wound.

-- Elevate the affected area, if possible, in order to further reduce swelling.
+- Elevate the affected area, if possible, to further reduce swelling.
 (Rise above the level of the person’s heart.)

 **Use common sense, if you think you need medical attention, get it!
 Improper treatment of burns can lead to lifelong scarring!**